 The WeedWise program has been busy working on orange hawkweed since 2011, and we have heard many accounts of property owners that were gifted several plants.
 People are often surprised at the attractiveness of the plant and choose to cultivate the plant.
 This decision is quickly regretted when the plants rapidly spread to kill other desired plants and quickly take over their yards and open spaces.

 How Can I Control Orange Hawkweed?

 Prevention is the best method of control orange hawkweed!
-This plant is still relatively rare in our state and folks across the state are working hard to stop this plant from spreading further.
+This plant is still relatively rare in our state and we are working hard to stop this plant from spreading further.
 To prevent the spread of existing populations of this invasive weed, carefully clean equipment, vehicles, boots, clothing, and pets after visiting an infested site.
-Mowing can reduce seed production, but may increase vegetative spread.
+Mowing can reduce seed production, but may increase the vegetative spread.
 Hand pulling can be effective for small infestations, but care must be taken to remove the deep, fibrous root and of the creeping stolons.
 Regular follow-up and persistence are required for any hand removal efforts.
-Hand-pulled plants should be bagged up disposed of as trash or burned.
-Do not dump pulled weeds, as these can often lead to new infestations.
+Hand-pulled plants should be bagged up, disposed of as trash, or burned.
+Do not dump pulled weeds, as this can often lead to new infestations.

 Report Orange Hawkweed!

 Have you noticed invasive orange hawkweed in your area?
 If so, please report your sightings to the Oregon Invasive Species hotline.
 The WeedWise program has resources to help control this plant often at no cost to landowners.
 So contact us today to help stop the spread of orange hawkweed.